keyboardpartner/HX3/BETA/readme.md

 HX3 Beta Firmware
 =================

-#### BETA releases for update with HX3 Remote application

 ### Update Packages FOR BETA TESTERS ONLY

 These packages are not intended for customer installation.
 Use at your own risk.
-The ZIPs Flash_XXX.zip contain only the files needed for your instrument.
-Do only use files contained in ZIP package.
+Do only use files contained in self-contained ZIP package.

 Following update packages are available: